 How to search, plan and book train travel in Italy

-In a country with an abundance of historical and cultural attractions and picturesque landscapes, booking a Mediterranean cruise from or to an Italian port is an excellent opportunity to extend your vacation and explore other bucket list destinations in Italy.
+In a country with abundant historical and cultural attractions and picturesque landscapes, booking a Mediterranean cruise from or to an Italian port is an excellent opportunity to extend your vacation and explore other bucket list destinations in Italy.

-A cruise combined with train travel is the best way to see it all.
+A cruise combined with train travel is the best way to see everything.
 Here are our tried and tested tips and advice on how to book train travel in Italy.

 Exploring Italy, one train journey at a time